jboss-developer/jboss-eap-quickstarts/kitchensink-ear/README.md

 The `kitchensink-ear` quickstart is a deployable Maven 3 project to help you get your foot in the door developing with Java EE 6 on Red Hat JBoss Enterprise Application Platform.

-It demonstrates how to create a compliant Java EE 6 application using JSF 2.0, CDI 1.0, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
+It demonstrates how to create a compliant Java EE 6 application using JSF 2.0, CDI 1.0, JAX-RS, EJB 3.1, JPA 2.0 and Bean Validation 1.0.
 It includes a persistence unit and some sample persistence and transaction code to introduce you to database access in enterprise Java.
 It is based on the [kitchensink](../kitchensink/README.md) quickstart but is packaged as an EAR archive.

 _Note: This quickstart uses the H2 database included with JBoss EAP 6.
 It is a lightweight, relational example datasource that is used for examples only.
 It is not robust or scalable and should NOT be used in a production environment!_